pagkly/Zed/Investopedia3/Other Comprehensive Basis of Accounting (OCBOA).md

 Other Comprehensive Basis of Accounting (OCBOA)
 ## What Is Other Comprehensive Basis of Accounting?

-Other Comprehensive Basis of Accounting (OCBOA) includes financial statements prepared using a system of accounting that differs from [GAAP](https://www.investopedia.com/terms/g/gaap.asp), the most common being tax-basis and cash-basis financial statements.
-Other Comprehensive Basis of Accounting (OCBOA) systems also includes a statutory basis of accounting such as that used by insurance companies to comply with the rules of a state insurance commission, as well as [financial statements](https://www.investopedia.com/terms/f/financial-statements.asp) prepared using defined criteria that are well-supported in popular literature.
+Other Comprehensive Basis of Accounting (OCBOA) includes financial statements prepared using a system of accounting that differs from [[GAAP]](https://www.investopedia.com/terms/g/gaap.asp), the most common being tax-basis and cash-basis financial statements.
+Other Comprehensive Basis of Accounting (OCBOA) systems also includes a statutory basis of accounting such as that used by insurance companies to comply with the rules of a state insurance commission, as well as [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp) prepared using defined criteria that are well-supported in popular literature.

 ### Key Takeaways